-It aims to business growth and improvement; to make a business better.
-This is usually looked into as the long term added value to a business.
+It aims for business growth and improvement; to make a business better.
+This is usually looked into as the long-term added value to a business.
 Every task that is performed in order to increase clients, sales, profits, and revenue of a company falls within the category of business development.

 Rest assured that developing a business is one hell of a complicated challenging task to do.
 In order to achieve the set goal (and sometimes many different goals), first, the underlying business plan should be determined before digging deeper into the overall performance of the business, which is the second step; to determine the current business situation.

 Third, and in my opinion, the most crucial one, is to lay down a business schematic for the near and far future of the company for reaching the set goal(s).
 In this schematic (or map if you like) everything that can lead to growth had been outlined.
 They usually include:

 - New Ideas